YunoHost-Apps/diagramsnet_ynh/README.md

 ## Overview

-diagrams.net lets you create a wide range of diagrams, from simple tree and flow diagrams, to highly technical network, rack and electrical diagrams.
+diagrams.net (formerly draw.io) lets you create a wide range of diagrams, from simple tree and flow diagrams, to highly technical network, rack and electrical diagrams.

 **Shipped version:** 12.9.7